rev1995/kubernetes_playground/README.md

 ## Manual configuration

-* Need to update "/etc/host" file manually about the details of nodes in cluster on master node.
+* Need to update "/etc/host" file manually, the worker nodes added to the cluster, on master node.
 *Working on to automate this as well*

 Have Fun!!!!